great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/python_api_quickstart.md

 ## Set the GX Cloud Organization ID and user access token as environment variables

 Environment variables securely store your GX Cloud access credentials.
-To use GX Cloud in Python scripts:

 1. Save your **GX_CLOUD_ACCESS_TOKEN** and **GX_CLOUD_ORGANIZATION_ID** as environment variables by entering `export ENV_VAR_NAME=env_var_value` in the terminal or adding the command to your `~/.bashrc` or `~/.zshrc` file.
 For example: